Tips for Efudex Users

 - Crackers, toast, and pretzels were my regular choices.

-- I also avoided eating anything that normally upsets my stomach to avoid further issues: dairy products and spicy foods.
+- I avoided eating anything that normally upsets my stomach to avoid further issues: dairy products and spicy foods.

 - Regular water intake throughout the day helped, as well.

-Itching, burning, and skin irritation
+Itching, burning and irritated skin

 This is, without a doubt, the hallmark of Efudex.
 As the damaged skin is treated and precancerous cells surface, the skin can become unbearably painful.